We know a lot about roof-top tents.

 In fact, we’d been living in one for almost a year and tested several others.
 We know what we’re talking about!

 When packing up for a camping adventure, your shelter is generally one of the first things that is planned for.
 For overlanders, the rooftop tent is becoming ever more popular.
-They're actually often called overland tents.
+They’re actually often called overland tents, or vehicle tents.